freebies

 The Deal: Free Hulu and Tidal

-If you’re a Sprint user who has been itching to watch the new season of Reservation Dogs or just need a place to watch The Bachelor, we’ve got good news.
+If you’re a Sprint user who has been itching to watch the new season of Reservation Dogs or just need a place to watch The Golden Bachelor, we’ve got good news.
 Whether you’re a new or current user, Sprint provides a free (ad-supported) Hulu plan to anyone who is part of their Sprint Unlimited Plus plan.
 It’s a bit of a caveat, of course, but you even get Tidal for free, too.

 Verizon Wireless

 An unlimited phone plan with Verizon can get you not one, not two, not three, but up to five streaming services.
 It’s quite literally showing off at this point.
-But with an unlimited plan, Verizon users can get the Disney Bundle which includes Disney+, Hulu and ESPN+, typically priced at $13.99 per month, so you’ll get your Baby Yodas, your Handmaid’s Tale and your select sports for basically free.
-Verizon also has a separate House of Mouse deal for prepaid unlimited plan customers gifting them six months of Disney+ for free.
-Another perk for Verizon customers (with iPhones) is receiving Apple One, an all-encompassing Apple subscription to their music, streaming service, and arcade apps.
+But with an Unlimited Plus plan, Verizon users can get the Disney Bundle, which includes Disney+ (no ads), Hulu, and ESPN+ (both with ads), typically priced at $14.99 to $24.99 per month, so you’ll get your Baby Yodas, your Bears, and your select sports for $10.
+Separately, Verizon has another shiny new offer: Netflix and Max.
+The streaming bundle, which a Verizon press release boasts as a “first-of-its-kind,” will be available to the mobile company’s myPlan customers for $10 a month — not free, per se, but both bundles are a hell of a deal.

 Metro by T-Mobile

 While Metro is under T-Mobile, don’t expect to get a Netflix deal as well.
-Instead, Metro users get a whole Amazon Prime membership with an unlimited plan and a yearlong subscription to Vix+, one of the largest streaming services for Spanish-language programming.
+Instead, Metro users get a whole Amazon Prime membership with an unlimited plan and a yearlong subscription to ViX Premium, one of the largest streaming services for Spanish-language programming.
 In addition to streaming on Amazon Prime Video, the Amazon membership includes the whole shebang: free shipping, exclusive deals, free music, free books, and access to Prime at Whole Foods Market.

 Cricket Wireless